hpgavin/HPGdaac/README.md

 sudo apt install libx11-xcb-dev
 ```

-3. install the C library for Broadcom BCM 2835 to rapidly access the general purupose Input/Output (GPIO) interface and the Serial Peripheral Interface (SPI) and Integer Integrated Circuit (I2C) interfaces.
-RPIdaac uses GPIO and SPI interfaces.
+3. install the C library for Broadcom BCM 2835 (and up to BCM 2711) to rapidly access the general purupose Input/Output (GPIO) interface and the Serial Peripheral Interface (SPI) interfaces of the HPADDA hardware.
 ```
 cd ~/Code
 wget http://www.airspayce.com/mikem/bcm2835/bcm2835-1.75.tar.gz